tselect-npm/access-control/README.md

   const subject = new UserSubject(req.user);

   // We're passing the body's attributes in the environment.
 Keys.list() will make sure that the resulting list of attributes
-  // is understandable by Bluejay. const isAllowed = await accessControl.can(subject, 'posts', 'create', { bodyAttributes: Keys.list(body) });
+  // is understandable by TSelect. const isAllowed = await accessControl.can(subject, 'posts', 'create', { bodyAttributes: Keys.list(body) });

   // For an admin user, since no attributes condition has been defined in the permission, any body will be authorized.